pijng/moonlogs/README.md

 docker-compose up -d
 ```

-This will download the Moonlogs image and start the Moonlogs container in detached mode.
+This will download the moonlogs image and start the moonlogs container in detached mode.

-3. **Access Moonlogs:**
+3. **Access moonlogs:**

 Navigate to [http://localhost:4200](http://localhost:<your-port>).
-You should see the Moonlogs UI.
+You should see the moonlogs UI.
 Follow the instructions for creating the initial administrator there.

 ### Configuration Options

-- The Moonlogs container is configured to run on port 4200 by default.
+- The moonlogs container is configured to run on port 4200 by default.
 If you need to change the port, update the `--port` parameter in the `command` section of the `docker-compose.yml` file.

-- By default, Moonlogs uses a Docker volume named `moonlogs-data` to store configuration and database files.
+- By default, moonlogs uses a Docker volume named `moonlogs-data` to store configuration and database files.
 This ensures persistent data even if the container is stopped or removed.
 If you prefer to use your own bind mount for data storage, you can modify the `volumes` section in the `docker-compose.yml` file.

     * Remove the line at the bottom of `docker-compose.yml`: